The Theatre Group at SBCC presents IN THE NEXT ROOM OR THE VIBRATOR PLAY

 Please note: The play contains adult material – not suitable for children.

-Performances will be March 2-19, Thursday through Saturday @ 7:30pm, All performances have the assisted listening system available and the Garvin Theatre is wheelchair accessible.
-Ticket prices are: Previews Thursday evening $24 general/$19 seniors/$14 students, Friday and Saturday evenings $26 general/$21 seniors/$17 students.
+Performances will be March 2-19, Thursday through Saturday @ 7:30pm, Sundays @ 2pm.
+All performances have the assisted listening system available and the Garvin Theatre is wheelchair accessible.
+Ticket prices are: Thursday evening and Sunday matinees $24 general/$19 seniors/$14 students, Friday and Saturday evenings $26 general/$21 seniors/$17 students.
 The Garvin Theatre is located on the West Campus of Santa Barbara City College in the 900 block of Cliff Dr. Parking is free and near the Theatre.
 For information or reservations call the Garvin Theatre Box Office at 805-965-5935 or purchase tickets online at www.theatregroupsbcc.com.

 Event Details